scgbern/scgpico/migration/README.md

 			PM new valueLinkDict
 		- SCGExternalLink (135) -- done link to download folder

+* What to do about composite scgbib queries? eg Publications scg-bp|scg-ip

 * Fix sidebar to shift to bottom on small devices
 	- see example in main css style